 RETURN TO STUDIO

-We are following DHHS guidelines and the Arts Project studio will re-open Monday 8 November 2021 to fully vaccinated artists only with all normal COVIDsafe restrictions in place (compulsory mask-wearing, social distancing etc.). *Please note, APA is closed Monday for the public holiday.
+We are following DHHS guidelines and the Arts Project studio will re-open Monday 8 November 2021 to fully vaccinated artists only with all normal COVIDsafe restrictions in place (compulsory mask-wearing, social distancing etc.).

 For more information about COVID-19 vaccination please visit the Department of Health website.
 And, here is a short video that explains what is involved with having a vaccination if you are unsure.
 We are looking forward to seeing artists in person next week.
 Please don’t hesitate to call or email us at [email protected] if you have any queries.

 Please contact us to let us know on 9482 4484.